Benders Subproblem Decomposition for Bilevel Problems with Convex Follower

 The instances are based on the gas-grid test system, which is representative of the natural gas and electric power systems in the Northeastern United States \citep{bent2018joint}.
 There are 42 different instances, each of which constructed by uniformly increasing the demand of each system by some percentage; $\eta_p$ denotes the stress level imposed on the power system which takes values from $\{1, 1.3, 1.6\}$ and $\eta_g$ denotes the stress level of the gas system that has values of $\{1,1.1,\cdots, 2.2,2.3\}$.
 For example, $(\eta_p, \eta_g) = (1.3, 2.3)$ means the demands of the power and natural gas systems are increased uniformly by $30\%$ and $130\%$ respectively.
-Before we experiment the solution approaches on the instances of the UCGNA problem, we apply some preprocessing step which eliminates invalid bids with regard to a lower bound on natural gas zonal prices.
-Detailed description of the instances and the preprocessing step can be found in \citep{byeon2019unit}.
+Before we experiment with the solution approaches on the instances of the UCGNA problem, we apply some preprocessing step which eliminates invalid bids with regard to a lower bound on natural gas zonal prices.
+A detailed description of the instances and the preprocessing step can be found in \citep{byeon2019unit}.